-The Systematised NOmenclature MEDicine Clinical Terms (SNOMED CT®) is a clinical comprehensive and global reference terminology.
-It can be used to represent clinically relevant information (terms) consistently, reliably and comprehensively as an integral part of producing electronic health information.
-It improves communication, increases the availability of relevant information, allow meaning-based retrieval, and real time decision support to more accurate retrospective reporting for research and management.
-SNOMED CT has the ability to grow, change and adapt to meet the needs of the clinician.
+The Systematised NOmenclature MEDicine Clinical Terms (SNOMED CT) is the world's most comprehensive clinical reference terminology. it can be used to represent clinically relevant information (terms) consistently as an integral part of producing electronic health information.
+It improves communication, increases the availability of relevant information, allows for meaning-based retrieval, and real time decision support to more accurate retrospective reporting for research and management.
+SNOMED CT grows, changes and adapts to meet the needs of the clinician.

 Publication of SNOMED CT